PHYL5515 Hearing Devices and Adult Aural Rehabilitation

 - Students are able to (1) assess a client's hearing and communication needs and design an appropriate aural rehabilitation program (which may include hearing device prescription) to meet the client's needs; (2) explain the componentry and function of current hearing aids in terms of the features they offer and the benefits for an individual client; (3) explain the basis for hearing aid prescription and verification including coupler measurements, real-ear measurements, and aided thresholds; and (4) explain the types of outcomes assessment and the design of rehabilitation programs, including the use of counselling in programs.

-- Typically this unit is assessed in the following ways: (1) a theory examination; (2) continuous assessment; and (3) an assignment.
+- Indicative assessments in this unit are as follows: (1) a theory examination; (2) continuous assessment; and (3) an assignment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.